 For companies to respond nimbly to the challenges of a pandemic, they need to first introduce flexibility into their business operation model.
 This includes maintaining flexible work arrangements for employees even after the virus has been contained.

 A flexible work policy will allow employees to be familiarise themselves with working remotely in the event of a pandemic resurgence or any future threats to public health which could force countries back into lockdown.

 Employees who had never experienced working from home initially struggled to adjust to the sudden shift to remote working.
 Many of whom lacked the requisite digital skills and tools to help them remain productive while working from home.

-Having a flexible work policy hence allows businesses to respond swiftly and effectually to economic uncertainties in which the workforce could be forced to work remotely.
+Having a flexible work policy hence allows businesses to respond swiftly and effectually to economic uncertainties in which the workforce could be force to work remotely.

 Prioritising and categorising business tasks